Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

     CHRL3562-r1
 ]

+wfrug: [
+    [rugassistantui.jpg, "An annotated image of the Rug Assistant's UI shows how easy it is to use!"], [rug-closeup.jpg, "A close-up shot of the generated binding & fur as scene in the scene view"] ]

+wfscripts: [
+    [windowlight.gif, "Demo of the window light macro.
+It creates a light with appropriate color, directionality, & options"], [windowlight.gif, "Insert picture of white card macro"], [windowlight.gif, "Maybe have the VRay VFB Color Correct?"]
+]

 xrt: [[xrt01, Easy to configure options],
               [xrt02, Automatically generate curves based on existing joints], [xrt03, Sets up the connections between curves and joints],